Shivammittal13ai/CompilerDesign-SWAYAM-NPTEL-2025/README.md

 > **Note:** If NPTEL or any copyright holder requests content removal,
 > **I will comply immediately.**

+> **If you are a copyright holder and have concerns regarding this repository,
+> please open an issue on this GitHub repo.
+I will take immediate action.**

 By using this repository, you agree to:
 - Use the materials **ethically**
 - **Avoid plagiarism** in your own submissions